Unstable states in a model of nonrelativistic quantum electrodynamics: corrections to the Lorentzian distribution: The method of decay without analyticity: the correction to the Lorentzian distribution

-In this section we investigate the validity of \eqref{(2.19.1)} - or, rather, of \eqref{(2.26.1)} for suitable $A$.
+In this section we investigate the validity of \eqref{(2.10.1)}.
 We thereby avoid the use of complex energies and frequencies, which are associated to the analytic continuation of the resolvent ((b.) of theorem ~\ref{th:1.1}) to ''unphysical'' Riemann sheets.
 We describe this procedure by the shorthand ''the method of decay without analyticity'', which should not be confused with the wish to avoid any particular method of treating the problem of resonances.

 As remarked by Nussenzveig \cite{Nussenzveig}, the pathologies associated to the use of ''complex eigenfrequencies'' $\omega_{n} = \omega^{'}_{n} - i \gamma_{n}$, with $\omega^{'}_{n}$ real and $\gamma_{n}$ positive, appeared already in J.J.Thomson's treatment \cite{JJT} of the free modes of oscillation of the electromagnetic field around a perfectly conducting sphere.
-Although $\exp(-i\omega_{n}t)= \exp(-i\omega^{'}_{n}t)\exp(-\gamma_{n}t)$ decays exponentially as $t \to \infty$, as expected from radiation damping, the corresponding radial behavior of free outgoing electromagnetic waves is of the form $\exp[-i\omega_{n}(t-r/c)]$, which blows up exponentially as $r \to \infty$.
+Although $\exp(-i\omega_{n}t)= \exp(-i\omega^{'}_{n}t)\exp(-\gamma_{n}t)$ decays exponentially as $t \to \infty$, as expected from radiation damping, the corresponding radial behavior of free outgoing electromagnetic waves is of the form $\exp[-i\omega_{n}(t-r/c)]$, which blows up exponentially as $r \to \infty$ (``exponential catastrophe'').
 A similar behavior occurs in quantum theory, associated to the so-called Gamow vectors (see, e.g., \cite{MWB}, section 5).
 Such behavior imposes the use of a space-cutoff in the Green functions, showing that the - a priori not physically motivated - concept of complex energies and frequencies is delicate, and it would be conceptually of great advantage to avoid them.
 We attempt to do so in this paper, following \cite{King}, who initiated this method in 1991.